melaniebrgr/learning-computer-science/04-rust/02-ownership.md

 In the case of a string literal, since the contents are known at compile time it is hardcoded right into the final executable.
 With the String type, an amount of memory needs to be allocated on the heap, in order to support a mutable, growable piece of text.
 The memory needs to be requested from the allocator and returned when it no longer used during program run time.

+When an argument is passed to a function and it's not explicitly returned, you can't use the original variable anymore, this is called "moving" a variable.
-In Rust memory is automatically returned once the variable that owns it goes out of scope.
+Memory is automatically returned once the variable that owns it goes out of scope by calling a function `drop`.
 Deallocating resources at the end of an item’s lifetime is sometimes called Resource Acquisition Is Initialization (RAII).

 ```rust